Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-dog-eat-poop-coprophagia.md

 A: Most naturally outgrow coprophagia by 1 year of age.
 Some puppies stop sooner (6-9 months), while others occasionally continue briefly past a year.
 The behavior is particularly common in puppies under 6 months old as they explore the world with their mouths.
 If coprophagia continues significantly past 1 year, becomes especially concerning (eating other animals' feces), or increases in intensity, investigation becomes more important than waiting for natural outgrowing.

 **Q: Does spaying or neutering affect coprophagia?**
 A: Possibly.
 Some dogs show decreased coprophagia after spaying or neutering, especially if the behavior was hormone-related.
 However, not all dogs show improvement, and some dogs develop coprophagia after these procedures.
-Hormonal changes affect appetite, behavior, and social dynamics, which can impact coprophagia.
+Hormonal changes affect appetite, behavior, and social behavior, which can impact coprophagia.
 Don't rely on sterilization alone to solve the problem—it's one factor that may help in some cases.

 **Q: Can coprophagia be a sign of pica?**
 A: Yes.
 Pica is the compulsive eating of non-food items.
 While feces is technically the byproduct of digestion, coprophagia sometimes falls under pica-related behavioral disorders, especially when accompanied by eating other non-food items like dirt, rocks, or paper.
 When dogs eat multiple inappropriate items, veterinary evaluation becomes more important as pica can indicate more serious underlying medical or behavioral conditions than simple coprophagia.